vincentmokrc/ScreenerPro/README.md

 # ScreenerPro
  KLSE API

- -Create a scapper for scrapping the company list from bursa malaysia\n -Need a static method to do so, refractor the code in future
+ -Create a scapper for scrapping the company list from bursa malaysia -Use Scrapy framework and selenium webdriver firefox